jelknernvcc/ghcictwebsite/source/sections/db/projects/02final.md

 There is lots of professional software that automates this process of connecting to a database and generating reports.
 If anyone is interested in exploring one of these tools instead of the Excel part of this project, let me know!
 I've been exploring a tool called [Metabase](https://www.metabase.com/) with a capstone student this year and have some ideas!

 # Submission Instructions
 Your entire project should be summarized in a single Markdown file linked from your github homepage.
+This should be completed before class time on Monday, and you will give a brief presentation to the rest of the class then.

 Your Markdown file should include a short write-up of each of these steps, and should link to:
 - A screenshot of your ER diagram